dylanbeattie/dylanbeattie.net/_drafts/2021/deep-dream-windows.md

 What does that actually mean – and what happens if you call it multiple times?

-One of the reasons I like REST as an architectural style is that, much like test-driven development, if you find yourself struggling with something it's often a sign that your underlying design isn't quite right.
+One of the reasons I like REST as an architectural style is that, like test-driven development, it often